 When running your business, the fact is, in order to get funding or necessary loans for growth, you must share your idea or product with investors.
 You must also share information with employees simply to get things done.
 Many times, a confidentiality agreement for an employee may extend beyond the time of their employment.
 This helps protect you from a disgruntled employee leaving and revealing your privileged information to a competitor.

-Implied contracts for maintaining private company information or proprietary ideas is very difficult to prove in a court of law.
+Implied contracts for maintaining private company information or proprietary ideas are very difficult to prove in a court of law.
 To protect your growing business, make preparations early and consult with an expert to draft your confidentiality agreements, then implement a process to have them signed before making key transactions